igraph/python-igraph/doc/source/tutorials/topological_sort/topological_sort.rst

 Topological Sort
 ================

-This example show how to sort topological order with directed acyclic graph (DAG).
+This example show how to sort by topological order with directed acyclic graph(DAG).

 To get topological sorted list, we can use :meth:`topological_sorting`.
 If given graph is not DAG, error will be returned.